SDXorg/PySD-Cookbook/docs/analyses/fitting/Massively_Parallel_Fitting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can take advantage of the multicore nature of most modern machines by using python's ``multiprocessing`` module to distribute the various counties between each of the cores we have available for the calculation.
+We can take advantage of the multicore nature of most modern machines by using python’s ``multiprocessing`` module to distribute the various counties between each of the cores we have available for the calculation.
 The basic structure for this piece of code comes from `this gist <https://gist.github.com/yong27/7869662>`__.
 We are essentially